-DORM Such as mouse-traps, and the moon, and memory and muchness - you know you say things are 'much of a muchness' - did you ever see such a thing as a drawing of a muchness!
+DORM Such as mouse-traps, and the moon, and memory and muchness - did you ever see such a thing as a drawing of a muchness!

 ALICE I don't think -

 HATTER Then you shouldn't talk.

 Alice is very offended.
 She stands up and walks away.
 The Dormouse falls asleep instantly and the Hare and Hatter take no notice of her leaving.